f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `model.scivis.discretization` (_int_, optional)

 Set how many distinct colors will be used from the colormap.
-[1, N] will discretize, values outside that range will result in smooth shading.
+Should be `>=1`.

 CLI: `--colormap-discretization`.